Community-led total sanitation: Long-term usage rates (sustainability)

-There is also concern about the number of people who go back to open-defecation some months after having been through the CLTS process.
-A Plan Australia study from 2013 investigated that 116 villages were considered Open Defecation Free (ODF) following CLTS across several countries in Africa.
+There is also concern about the number of people who go back to open defecation some months after having been through the CLTS process.
+A Plan Australia study from 2013 investigated that 116 villages were considered Open Defecation Free (ODF) following CLTS across several African countries.
 After two years, 87% of the 4960 households had fully functioning latrines – but these were considered the most basic and none of the communities had moved up the sanitation ladder.
 89% of households had no visible excreta in the vicinity, but only 37% had handwashing facilities present.
 When broader criteria for declaring communities ODF was used, an overall "slippage rate" of 92% was found.
-Some researchers suggest that this means support is needed to support communities to upgrade facilities in ODF villages which have been triggered by CLTS.
+Consequently, researchers suggest that communities need support to upgrade facilities in ODF villages 'triggered' by CLTS.

-A study in 2018 has found little evidence for sustained sanitation behavior change as a result of CLTS.
+A study in 2018 found little evidence for sustained sanitation behavior change as a result of CLTS.